“Never make someone a priority when all you are to them is an option.”

 In short, it is a big red flag when they wooed you and courted you day and night in the hot and delicious beginning and it soon becomes a once in a while thing.
 Then you know you’re an option.
 You’re nowhere near the most important person in their lives. — Hint: often they are the only important person in their lives.

-If one or all of the above is going on, do not kid yourself in thinking that they will change.
-Do not make excuses for their behaviour.
+If one or all of the above is going on, do not kid yourself into thinking that they will change.
+Do not make excuses for their behavior.
 But try and see it for what it is: you’re just a convenient presence and they don’t really love you.
 Or maybe they want to but are not capable of real love.